Minor in European Studies

 Boston University’s European Studies Program combines a unifying regional focus with a multidisciplinary approach, enabling students to bring together courses that develop their language skills; social, historical, and cultural knowledge; and political, economic, and international relations expertise.
-The six-course interdisciplinary minor draws on the resources of 13 College of Arts & Sciences (CAS) departments and on Boston University Study Abroad’s many programs in Europe.
-Students study Europe’s cultural heritage; its political, economic, military, and religious histories; its literature, music, film, and philosophy; and its emergence and development as a new kind of international form through the European Union.
+The six-course interdisciplinary minor draws on the resources of the College of Arts & Sciences (CAS) and on Boston University Study Abroad programs in Europe.
+Students study Europe’s cultural heritage; its political, economic, military, and religious histories; its literature, music, film, and philosophy; as well as its emergence and development as a new kind of international form through the European Union.

-Students minoring in European Studies select six principal 4-credit courses from the lists as maintained on the Pardee School website, including at least two in the Humanities, at least two in the Social Sciences, and a multidisciplinary capstone course normally taken in the senior year.
+Students minoring in European Studies select six 4-credit courses from the lists as maintained on the Center for the Study of Europe website, including at least two in the Humanities, at least two in the Social Sciences, and a multidisciplinary capstone course normally taken in the senior year.